-So what is the Speakers Bureau?
+What is the Speakers Bureau?

 The Bureau is reserved only to current SSA affiliates and we will do our best to get you a speaker to meet your needs.
-We offer funding reimbursement and many of our speakers are very negotiable on their honorarium (if they charge one at all).
+We offer funding and many of our speakers are very negotiable on their honorarium (if they charge one at all).

 How do I get a speaker at my campus?

 Below you will find a short, but in-depth walkthrough of the process.
 You can click on each numbered step to display more information.
 Email us if you need help or feel overwhelmed at any point in the process.
 We are here to help as much as possible.
 By following these steps, you can feel confident that you will have a successful event.

 Do you want to be guided through the process of choosing a speaker?
 Check out this handy guide.